 How Do International Students Know if They Have a J-Bar?

 Why Are Certain Students Given a J-Bar?

 There are two reasons for a J-bar to be placed on a student record.
 The first one is the automatic J-bar.
-This is placed on any international student record with a TOEFL below 600 PBT / 250 CBT.
-For students with IBT scores, the bar is placed on anyone with a speaking and/or writing score below 23.
+The bar is placed on anyone with an iBT TOEFL speaking and/or writing score below 22.
 For students with IELTS scores, the bar is placed on anyone with a speaking and/or writing score below 6.5.
 Students who do not submit English language test scores at the time of admission are also given a J-bar.

 The second reason is if the student’s department requests that the English Language Center place a J-bar on a particular student.

 In order to remove a J-bar, international students must go through an English language skills screening, which is done by English Language Center faculty.
 This screening is done at Texas Global soon after international student check in.

 For Spring 2023, we will offer screenings by appointment December 8 - 9 and January 5 - 6; schedule an appointment.
 All screenings will be conducted online via Zoom.
 Summer 2023 screenings will be offered May 25-26; the appointment calendar will go live mid-April.